 eSIM technology is still relatively new, so not all phones are compatible.
 Here’s everything you need to check before you buy:

 - Your cell phone must be compatible with an eSIM card.
 Also, check that your cell phone is supported by the carrier or eSIM card provider.
 The iPhone XR and later models are compatible with most providers.

 - You need an email address to receive your eSIM.

 - You need internet connection to activate your eSIM.
 Your eSIM profile will be downloaded from the provider after scanning the QR code or installation code.

 - Some providers will ask you to install their app to download the eSIM.

 If you can’t buy an eSIM, you can purchase a physical SIM card for travelers instead.

 Discount coupon: roaming5

-Mobile eSIM card providers for travel to China
+Cellular eSIM card providers for your travels in China

-Take a look at the companies that sell international eSIM cards:
+Below you will find a lost of the telecommunication in companies that offer international eSIM cards: